hamidyfine/Forbica/README.md

 # Forbica
 Beautiful, Responsive and Modern UI Framework that Support both LTR and RTL - http://forbica.com/

-Forbica is published in 2 language: English / Persian

 ## Why using Forbica UI Framework?

 **1. Responsive:**